mathuin/terroir/pkg/world/README.md

 # World notes

+## How to update to a new version of Minecraft

+Download the new server and start it with the GUI.
+As soon as it finishes, type `stop` to stop the server, and save the world directory.

+Run `nbt2yaml` or something similar against the `level.dat` file in the new directory and in the old directory.
+Add or change any relevant entries to `level.go`.

+Replace the `world` directory in *this* directory with the new one, and run the tests.

+Everything *should* pass!

 ## Level files

 The only file really required for a directory to be a Minecraft level!

 ### Example

+This example is incomplete.

 ```
 TAG_Compound(u''): 1 entries